Noe-Protocol/NIPs/README.md

 This repository contains the **Noe Improvement Proposals** (NIPs), the formal mechanism for proposing changes, extensions, and enhancements to the Noe Protocol.

-**Noe** is a symbolic communication substrate designed to make thought interoperable — across humans, machines, and hybrid systems.
+**Noe** is a symbolic communication substrate designed to make thought interoperable, across humans, machines, and hybrid systems.
 The NIP process ensures that changes to this protocol are transparent, peer-reviewed, and technically rigorous.

 <br>